PRO-2684/castwright/doc/REFERENCE.md

 The body is line-based, with each line representing a single instruction, much like an interactive shell.
 The first character of the line determine the type of instruction, followed by instruction-specific argument(s).
 See [Instruction Types](#instruction-types) for a table of prefixes and their corresponding instruction types.
 Any line that does not start with one of those prefixes will result in an error (`UnknownInstruction`).

-Note that each command is executed in a separate shell session, so you cannot use `cd` to change the working directory, or define variables in one command and use them in another.
-This is a [known caveat](./CAVEATS.md#shell-session).

 ## Front Matter

 The front matter must be enclosed by a pair of triple dashes (`---`).
 It consists of key-value pairs, where the key is a [String](#string) and the value's type depends on the key.
 The key-value pairs are separated by a colon (`:`), and each pair is on a separate line.
 The key is case-insensitive, and the value is case-sensitive.
 The front matter ends with another pair of triple dashes (`---`).
 Example: